Antonio Stradivari: Stradivarius instruments

 The Hills Violin Shop estimates that Stradivari produced 1,116 instruments, of which 960 were violins.
 It is also estimated that around 650 of these instruments survive, including 450 to 512 violins.

 Stradivari's instruments are regarded as amongst the finest bowed stringed instruments ever created, are highly prized, and are still played by professionals today.
 His violins are desired more than those of any other luthier except his contemporary, Giuseppe Guarneri del Gesù, who commands a similar respect among violinists.
 However, neither blind listening tests nor acoustic analysis have ever demonstrated that Stradivarius instruments are better than other high-quality instruments or even reliably distinguishable from them.

 While the usual label for a Stradivarius instrument, whether genuine or false, uses the traditional Latin inscription, after the McKinley Tariff Act of 1890, copies were also inscribed with the country of origin.
 Since thousands of instruments are based on Stradivari's models and bear the same name as his models, many unwary people are deceived into purchasing forged Stradivarius instruments, which can be avoided by authenticating the instrument.

 Some violinists and cellists use Stradivari instruments in their work.
 Yo-Yo Ma uses the Davidov Stradivarius, Julian Lloyd Webber employs the Barjansky Stradivarius, and, until his death in 2007, Mstislav Rostropovich played on the Duport Stradivarius.
 The Soil of 1714 is owned by virtuoso Itzhak Perlman.
 The Countess Polignac is currently played by Gil Shaham.
-The Vienna Philharmonic uses several Stradivari instruments that were purchased by Austria's central bank Oesterreichische Nationalbank and other sponsors: Chaconne, 1725; ex-Hämmerle, 1709; ex-Smith-Quersin, 1714; ex-Arnold Rosé, ex-Viotti, 1718; and ex-Halphen, 1727.
+The Vienna Philharmonic uses several Stradivari instruments that were purchased by Austria's central bank Österreichische Nationalbank and other sponsors: Chaconne, 1725; ex-Hämmerle, 1709; ex-Smith-Quersin, 1714; ex-Arnold Rosé, ex-Viotti, 1718; and ex-Halphen, 1727.
 Viktoria Mullova owns and plays the Jules Falk.
 Joshua Bell owns and plays the Gibson ex-Huberman.